Gravitational wave signatures of post-fragmentation reheating: Gravitational waves

 where $\rho_\text{GW}$ is the total GW energy density and $\rho_c$ is the (time-dependent) critical energy density defined via $\rho_c \equiv 3 H^2M_P^2 $.
 From the lattice we can infer the full spectral and time dependence of the normalized GW energy-density in Eq.~(\ref{eq:normalizedGWspectrum}).
 The total GW energy density relative to the critical density at a given time can be computed in a straightforward way

 The right-hand-side is also estimated at a given time by \CL~as an average over the lattice volume $V$ (see Ref.~\cite{Figueroa:2021yhd} for details) and reads

 with $\bar{h}_{ij} \equiv a h_{ij}$.
 This quantity is represented as a function of the scale factor in Fig.~\ref{GWplots} on the left panels for $k=4,6,8,10$.
 One can notice a sharp increase of the relative gravitational wave energy density for $a\simeq a_\text{frag}$ when non-linearities become significant.
 The spectral dependence of the GW energy density is represented in Fig.~\ref{GWplots} on the right panels in terms of the present day frequency.
 The colors of the various curves on the right panels code the evaluation time which can be inferred from the left panels.
-From the right panels of Fig.~\ref{GWplots} one can see scales prone to parametric resonances progressively redshift towards the infrared with time for $k\neq 4$~\footnote{As mentioned, the time-independence of the resonance structure for $k=4$ is a consequence of the conformal invariance of the potential being quartic about the minimum.
+From the right panels of Fig.~\ref{GWplots} one can see scales prone to parametric resonances progressively redshift towards the infrared with time for $k\neq 4$,\,\footnote{As mentioned, the time-independence of the resonance structure for $k=4$ is a consequence of the conformal invariance of the potential being quartic about the minimum.
 See Ref.~\cite{Garcia:2023eol} for details.} and being imprinted in the primordial tensor spectrum.
 While the resonance structure for $k=4$ can be observed in the final spectrum, which can be estimated from the Boltzmann approximation~\cite{Garcia:2023eol}, the time dependence of the resonance bands for $k=6,8,10$, and the subsequent non-linearities in the scalar perturbations, would eventually erase any remnant of such resonances by generating a relatively broad spectrum.
+This effect was already noticed at the level of the inflaton-fluctuation occupation number in Ref~\cite{Garcia:2023dyf}.

-The relative energy density after fragmentation, deep into the inflaton-quanta dominated era, at $a=a_\text{RD}$~\footnote{In practice we take $a_\text{RD}$ to be the scale factor evaluated at the final simulation time.} can be deduced from the asymptotic values reached on the left panels of Fig.~\ref{GWplots} and correspond to
+The relative energy density after fragmentation, deep into the inflaton-quanta dominated era at $a=a_\text{RD}$,\,\footnote{In practice we take $a_\text{RD}$ to be the scale factor evaluated at the final simulation time.} can be deduced from the asymptotic values reached on the left panels of Fig.~\ref{GWplots} and correspond to

 which is the largest for $k=4$ and decreases as $k$ increases.
 This quantity can be related to the present GW energy density

 The present day normalized GW energy density can thus be expressed as

 where we took $g_\text{reh}=g_{s,\text{reh}}=106.75$, $g_{s,0}=3.909$ and $g_0=3.363$.
 The total energy density at the present day is